tjkr0wn/xnu_gym/README.md

   these binaries, feel free to build the module from source!

   Only difference between the source code and the binary is that the binary does not have debug messages enabled.
-Simply uncomment the `#define D1` macro in the `xnu_gym.h` header file to enable it.
+Simply uncomment the `#define DEBUG` macro in the `xnu_gym.h` header file to enable it.
 (Not commented right now because testing XP)

   *SHA256 Hashes of builds:*